 What are your top 3 tips to TRIUMers who want to transition into launching their own business?

 - Take time to team up with the right people.
 Creating a business is never a one person venture.

 - Do not create a venture with a goal to become a millionaire as it will lead you to take the wrong decisions.

 - Do not be afraid to be ambitious but always be humble.

 If you could design a TRIUM module which city/ country would you host it in and what would your topic focus be?

-San Francisco, Artificial Intelligence
+San Francisco, Artificial Intelligence.

 As the TRIUM Class of 2018 prepares to head to California for our new module on ‘Technological Disruption and Entrepreneurship’, can you share any thoughts you have on how technology is impacting current business?

 Technology has been impacting businesses for several decades.
 Technology is moving very fast and faster than most people realize it.
 The implication of Artificial Intelligence on everyday business is growing by the minute and the ones who will integrate it first will be the leaders of tomorrow’s economy.
-The applications of AI are extremely wide whether you are looking at environment, health, education or industrial activities.
-The impacts can be negative but there are as many positives and even more.
+The applications of AI are extremely wide whether you are looking at agriculture, health, education or industrial activities.
+The impacts can be negative but there are as many positives or even more.